KrokGG1/Upcoming-DemonList/README.md

 📘 List of Upcoming Extreme Demons from TOP 1 to TOP 10 difficulty

-📗 Opinion of top players was used during the placement
+📗 The top players opinions were used during the placement

 📙 The placement is not 100% accurate